Midnighter/docker-compose-rails/README.md

 This section assumes that you are using Debian or one of its derivates.

-1. Check whether your Kernel is suitable for Docker:
+1. Check whether your Kernel is suitable for Docker (should be >= 3.10):

    ```
-   uname -r # should be >= 3.10
+   uname -r
    ```

 2. All following commands assume root, otherwise preprend with `sudo`.
 Update